Dolphin that strayed into busy waterway is moved to sanctuary in Pakistan

-Blind, with a snout equipped with two rows of sharp teeth, the Indus river dolphin strayed from its freshwater home into a busy waterway, and had to be lifted out by rescue staff in the south-eastern province of Sindh after they trapped it in nets.
+Blind, with a snout equipped with two rows of sharp teeth, the Indus River dolphin had strayed from its freshwater home into a busy waterway, and had to be lifted out by rescue workers in the south-eastern province of Sindh after they trapped it in nets.

 Now, they must keep it alive as they race to the sanctuary 82km away where they can free it.